-Decatur-Hamilton area were dedicated to the raising of peppermint and grapes, with an additional businesses including a modern grocery store and an automobile dealership were opening businesses in the Village of Decatur.
+This prosperity continued throughout much of the twentieth century.
+During the 1950 decade, new businesses including a modern grocery store and an automobile dealership were opening businesses in the Village of Decatur.
 Though agriculture remains a vital component of the local economy, the decades of the 1970's, 1980's, and 1990's saw farmers struggle with maintaining an active livelihood in farming.
 At the same time, the area began to see an increase in the number of new homes, with residents attracted to the rural character of the area and its close proximity to surrounding metropolitan areas.